 - the court may revoke probation if the defendant has not made a good faith effort to comply with the order, see MCL 780.766(11) and MCL 769.1a(11). - the parole board may revoke parole if the defendant has not made a good faith effort to comply with the order, see MCL 780.766(11), and MCL 769.1a(11). - the court may modify the method of paying restitution if requested by the defendant and certain conditions are met, see MCL 780.766(12) and MCL 769.1a(12).
-48 See also MCL 771.3(1)(e), which includes as a condition of probation that "[a]n order for payment of restitution may be modified and shall be enforced as provided in [MCL 769.1a]."

-- "the court may impose a payment alternative, such as a payment plan, modification of any existing payment plan, or waiver of part or all of the amount of money owed to the extent permitted by law" if the defendant has a manifest hardship, 49 see MCR 6.425(D)(3)(b). - the prosecuting attorney, victim, victim's estate, or any other person named in the restitution order may enforce the restitution order "in the same manner as a judgment in a civil action or a lien."
+See also MCL 771.3(1)(e), which includes as a condition of probation that "[a]n order for payment of restitution may be modified and shall be enforced as provided in [MCL 769.1a]." - "the court may impose a payment alternative, such as a payment plan, modification of any existing payment plan, or waiver of part or all of the amount of money owed to the extent permitted by law" if the defendant has a manifest hardship, see MCR 6.425(D)(3)(b). - the prosecuting attorney, victim, victim's estate, or any other person named in the restitution order may enforce the restitution order "in the same manner as a judgment in a civil action or a lien."
 See MCL 769.1a(13); MCL 780.766(13).

-50 a.
-Revocation of Probation or Parole court may revoke probation or imprisonment under the conditional sentence and the parole board may revoke parole if the defendant fails to comply with the order and if the defendant has not made a good faith effort to comply with the order.
+a.
+Revocation of Probation or Parole

+"The court may revoke probation or impose imprisonment under the conditional sentence and the parole board may revoke parole if the defendant fails to comply with the order and if the defendant has not made a good faith effort to comply with the order.
 In determining whether to revoke probation or parole or impose imprisonment, the court or parole board shall consider the defendant's employment status, earning ability, and financial resources, the willfulness of the defendant's failure to pay, and any other special circumstances that may have a bearing on the defendant's ability to pay."
-MCL 780.766(11).51 "Notwithstanding any other provision of this section, a defendant shall not be imprisoned, jailed, or incarcerated for a violation of probation or parole or otherwise for failure to pay restitution as ordered under this section unless the court or parole board determines that the defendant has the resources to pay the ordered restitution and has not made a good faith effort to do so."
-MCL 780.766(14).
+MCL 780.766(11).
+"Notwithstanding any

-&lt;sup>48 A court has authority to amend the probation order "in form or substance at any time."
+&lt;sup>49 A court has authority to amend the probation order "in form or substance at any time."
 MCL 771.2(5).
 See Section 8.15 for additional information on modifying payment of restitution under the CVRA and the Code of Criminal Procedure.

-&lt;sup>49 For a list of criteria the court must consider to determine if the defendant has a manifest hardship under MCR 6.425(D)(3)(b), see Section 8.10(A)(4)(a).
+$^{50}$ For a list of criteria the court must consider to determine if the defendant has a manifest hardship under MCR 6.425(D)(3)(b), see Section 8.10(A)(4)(a).

-$^{50}$ See Section 8.19 for additional information on civil enforcement of restitution orders.
+&lt;sup>51 See Section 8.19 for additional information on civil enforcement of restitution orders.